katelynrae/Documentation/docs/overview-articles/sample-interview.md

 {% include nc-image src="/assets/img/introduction-images/start-screen.png" caption="The Network Canvas Start Screen" %}{: .macos-screenshot }

 We begin in an area we call the “start screen”.
-It shows the interview protocols that you currently have installed on your device in the form of grey cards.
+It shows the interview protocols that you currently have installed on your device in the form of gray cards.
 If this is the first time you have opened Network Canvas, you will instead see a "getting started" message, which gives instructions on how to import your first protocol.

 You can switch between these protocol cards by swiping left or right, or by using the arrows on the edges of the screen.
 With the Public Health Protocol card visible, we click the card to trigger a new interview session by entering a Case ID.

 {% include nc-image src="/assets/img/introduction-images/case-id.png" caption="The new Case ID modal" %}{: .macos-screenshot }

-The Case ID is a label that you assign to an interview session to help you recognise it later.
+The Case ID is a label that you assign to an interview session to help you recognize it later.
 The Case ID is shown in the "Manage Interview Sessions" screen, is visible in Server in the overview panel, and appears in the filename of exported data.

 For our interview we will use today's date as the Case ID.